amanda49/amanda49.github.io/index.md

 [See more details here.](https://dillonma.github.io/project1_bamap/project1.html)

-This Project focused on Baltimore City would look if the sea level rose to 10 feet.
+This project focused on Baltimore City would look if the sea level rose to 10 feet.

 <small>__Tools__: QGIS, Interpolation, Photoshop</small>